BTW-Community/Custom-Spawn/README.md

 This addon allow you configure which biome you want (or don't want) to spawn into, and also let you increase the searching range.

-Add a way a specify a single biome you want to spawn in (doesn't 100% work)
+Add a way to specify a single biome you want to spawn in (doesn't 100% work)

 **Everything get configured in the config file created on first launch.**